Mystical Magical: Critical reception

 Flisadam Pointer at Uproxx commented positively on the song, highlighting "its sparkling energy" and the upbeat production by Evan Blair that avoids the "gloom and doom" of other romance-focused songs.
 Flisadam concluded that "Mystical Magical" was bound for "radio domination".
 Victoria Beaudet of NRJ compared the track to the works of British band Queen that impresses with Boone's "suave voice" and its full potential unleashed during the "very catchy chorus".
 Billboards Jason Lipshutz thought the song was another example of Boone's vocals being the main force behind "a smash", turning his abilities into a "more delicate arrangement" with a "blissed-out falsetto as the bass pops beneath him".
 Pitchforks Jeremy D. Larson was more critical, wondering if Tame Impala's Kevin Parker was "haunted by the bouncy bassline of Boone's 'Mystical Magical', not unlike how J. Robert Oppenheimer is haunted by his actions. [...]
 Boone's attempt at a poolside summer jam with 'Mystical Magical' feels best suited to middle school sleepovers."
+Paste listed it as one of the worst songs of 2025, writing: "Like the lyrics, the music keeps telling you how magical it is instead of letting anything magical happen."